Brian Castellani, Ph.D.

 Recent Fellowships and Visiting Professorships:

-- Leonard Slater Fellow, University College, Durham University, Autumn 2012
+- Leonard Slater Fellow, University College, Durham University, UK Autumn 2012

 - Visiting Scholar, Institute for Creative Technologies, University of Southern California, Autumn 2012

-- Complexity Science/Theory, particularly in application to medical sociology, social psychology and globalization
+- Complexity Science/Theory, particularly in application to community health, health inequalities, and topics in clinical/medical psychology

 - Methods and Methodology, including experience in mixed methods, i.e. quantitative, qualitative and computational simulation techniques.
 More specifically, I have expertise in: statistics (for social surveys); longitudinal research (including quantitative/qualitative methods); computational modeling (including agent-based and mathematical modeling); dynamical systems theory; case-based modeling; comparative methods; artificial neural networks; social network analysis; data visualization; and data science.